dartmouth-cs52-19S/workshop-graphql-workshop/README.md

   }
 }
 ```
+**Copy and paste your query somewhere safe -- we'll be using it again soon.**

 ### Mutations
 **In this section**, we'll try out a few mutations GitHub exposes in their API, and get them ready to integrate into our app.